 II.
 Should you try timing to avoid bad markets?

 We all know we're supposed to stay disciplined and that time in the market beats timing the market.
-But it sure is hard to do this when the markets are all over the place.
-Now there’s a lot of appeal to being able to get out of the markets and avoiding these losses, but market timing is a risky game because you have to be right twice: once to decide when to get out, and then again when to decide to get back in.
-Get either of these decisions wrong and you miss the gains and take the losses.
-Nobody can accurately and consistently know when exactly the stock market will go up or down, so your best move is to make a broad sweep of the market your ally, by shifting the focus to building a financial plan that will help reach financial goals.
+But it is hard to do this when the markets are all over the place.
+Now there’s a lot of appeal to getting out of the markets and avoiding these losses, but market timing is a risky game because you have to be right twice: once to decide when to get out and then again when to decide to get back in.
+Get either of these decisions wrong, and you miss the gains and take the losses.
+Nobody can accurately and consistently know when the stock market will go up or down, so your best move is to make a broad sweep of the market your ally by shifting the focus to building a financial plan to help reach your financial goals.
 Then harvest the long-term returns that the market puts on offer.
 In other words, buy the market all the time and stay put!

 1 ACTION FOR YOU